 Throughout the 16-18 centuries the site received several names.
 It is very likely that the Otomi and Chichimeca inhabitants of the Queretaro Valley towards the end of the 16th century, have called the site San Francisco Anbanica (which means “high temple” in Otomí).

 Towards the end of the 18th century, it was named “El Cerrito de Cascajo”.
-On the other hand, in some photographs of the early 18th century (located in the INAH photo library), they bear the name of “El Cerrito Pelón” as a legend.
+On the other hand, in some photographs of the early 18th century (located in the INAH photo library), bear the name “El Cerrito Pelón” as a legend.

 In the assignment of his name, it will also be necessary to consider the landslides on the faces of the pyramidal basement, which left exposed its core of earth and stone, on which the vegetation grew, giving it for many years the natural appearance of a hill.